 Once the reports are delivered, it’s a good idea to consult your health care specialist to understand the need for any particular vitamin supplements before starting their course.
 Overdose and underdose of any vitamin can be harmful, so you must take them accordingly.
 Read on to know about the signs and symptoms of vitamin deficiency and how to overcome them through the proper supplementation of products such as transdermal patches.

 Can Vitamins Be Absorbed Directly Through the Skin?

-Recently, there has been plenty of buzz regarding transdermal patches.
+Recently, there has been plenty of buzz regarding transdermal patches and vitamin c hangover cures.
 The question that may come to your mind is can the vitamins and other beneficial substances contained in their layers be absorbed by the skin directly.
 You may also wonder about the effectiveness of these innovative supplements.
 Do know that fat-soluble vitamins have the ability to seep through the skin directly.
 Alongside, the minerals that are capable of being carried in oil can also seep through the layers of the skin directly.
 This is why popular supplements like vitamin patches from PatchMD are becoming more than mere fads.
 It’s common to find health-conscious people using topical products containing nano-particles for treating their vitamin deficiencies.

 Are You Suffering from Vitamin Deficiency?

 Transdermal patches and other similar nutrient delivery systems are recommended by health experts in case the signs of vitamin deficiency or any other health problem surfaces.
 The following symptoms of vitamin deficiency will help you ascertain the further course of action with regards to supplementation.

 - Brittle nails and thinning hair